 Fiddler is not technically a network packet capture tool, but it is so incredibly useful that it made the list.
-Unlike the other tools listed here which are desgined to capture adhoc taffic on the network from any source, Fiddler is more of a desktop debugging tool.
+Unlike the other tools listed here which are designed to capture ad-hoc traffic on the network from any source, Fiddler is more of a desktop debugging tool.
 It captures HTTP traffic and while many browsers already have this capability in their developer tools, Fiddler is not limited to browser traffic.
 Fiddler can capture any HTTP traffic on the desktop including that of non-web applications.

-Many desktop applications use HTTP to connect to web services and without a tool like Fiddler the only way to capture that traffic for analysis is using tools like tcpdump or WireShark.
+Many desktop network applications use HTTP to connect to web services and without a tool like Fiddler, the only way to capture that traffic for analysis is using tools like tcpdump or WireShark.
 However, those tools operate at the packet level so analysis includes reconstruction of those packets into HTTP streams.
-That can be a lot of work in order to perform some simple HTTP investigation and Fiddler comes to the rescue.
-Fiddler can help discover cookies, certificates, and payload data coming in or out of those apps.
+That can be a lot of work to perform some simple HTTP investigation and Fiddler comes to the rescue.
+Fiddler can help discover cookies, certificates, and packet payload data coming in or out of those apps.

-The free version knows how to monitor over 300 protocols, it allows for email monitoring and also it is able to save email content, and also supports trigger.
-The triggers can be used to set alerts for specific situations which means Capsa can also be used in a support capacity to some extent.
+The free version knows how to monitor over 300 protocols, it allows for email monitoring and also it can save email content and also supports triggers.
+The triggers can be used to set alerts for specific situations which means Capsa standard can also be used in a support capacity to some extent.

 Capsa is only available for Windows 2008/Vista/7/8 and 10.

 With the packet sniffing tools I have mentioned, it is not a big leap to see how a systems administrator could build an on-demand network monitoring infrastructure.